 Additionally, organisations should regularly review and update their authentication mechanisms to ensure they remain effective against emerging threats.
-This can include monitoring for new
+This can include monitoring for new vulnerabilities in authentication protocols and updating software and hardware as needed.

 By implementing strong authentication mechanisms, organisations can significantly reduce the risk of unauthorised access and protect their sensitive data and systems from attackers.